BDO Corporate Center Ortigas

-The BDO Corporate Center Ortigas is an office skyscraper in the Ortigas Center, Mandaluyong, Philippines, serving as the headquarters of Banco de Oro (BDO).
+The BDO Corporate Center Ortigas is an office skyscraper in the Ortigas Center, Mandaluyong, Philippines, serving as the headquarters of Banco de Oro (BDO) Finance, a subsidiary of BDO Unibank.
 Located along ADB Avenue, it is one of the tallest buildings in Ortigas Center standing at almost 689 ft.

 Architecture and design

 The BDO Corporate Center designed by the architectural firms Arquitectonica and FSL & Associates, Co.
 The firm designed the BDO Corporate Center attained it Gold LEED certification for the building.
 Double glazed curtain walls, with ceramic frit are among the prominent features of the building.
 The 47-storey building was built on top of an already existing shopping mall building of The Podium.